JaneliaSciComp/SongExplorer/README.md

         bjarthur/songexplorer gui.sh <path-to-configuration.pysh> 5006"

 Add to these definitions any directories you want to access using the `-v` flag.
 You might also need to use the `-u` flag to specify your username or userid.
 Optionally specify the current working directory with the `-w` flag.
-All together these options would look something like `docker run -v C:\:/C -w /C/Users/%USERNAME% ...` on Windows, and `docker run -v /Users:/Users -w
+All together these options would look something like `docker run -v /Users:/Users -w $HOME ...`.
-$HOME ...` on Mac.

 In [System Configuration](#system-configuration) we'll make a copy of the default configuration file.
-For now, you just need to decide where you're going to put it, and then specify the full path to that file in the alias definition (e.g.  "%HOMEPATH%/songexplorer/configuration.pysh" on Windows, or "$HOME/songexplorer/configuration.pysh" on Mac and Linux).
+For now, you just need to decide where you're going to put it, and then specify the full path to that file in the alias definition (e.g. "$HOME/songexplorer/configuration.pysh").

 To quit out of SongExplorer you might need to open another terminal window and issue the `stop` command: